Art of Myanmar: Contemporary art in Myanmar

 The contemporary art of Myanmar reflects the fact that the country existed in isolation from 1962 to 2011, and is a country with deep rooted Buddhist beliefs.
 The art often relates to Buddhism and the difficult socio-political situation.
 In this age of globalization, Burmese contemporary art has developed rather on its own terms.

+In 1997, access to the internet allowed a contemporary art community in Myanmar to grow.
+However, government censorship, conflict, economic hardship and isolation have affected Myanmar artists and their art.
+For instance, the government restricted art to religious depictions and expressions of the natural beauty of the nation.

 One of the first to study western art was Ba Nyan, one of the pioneers of Western-style painting in the country along with Ngwe Gaing and others.

 Lun Gywe (born 1930) is a prominent master of Burmese painting, and the mentor of many younger generations of artists.
 Lun Gywe is a master with colours, often in an impressionistic manner, and the beauty of women features prominently in his work.
 His works appear in the National Museum of Myanmar and the National Art Gallery of Malaysia.

+San Hlaing was a Burmese artist born on 24 December 1923 in Pyapon, Ayeyarwady Region, Myanmar.
+He was a versatile artist who not only illustrated the traditional, but also commercial arts.
+He studied under artists Ngwe Gaing, Hla Maung Gyi, Sayar Mhat and artist U Thein Nyunt.

+In the special issues of Taing Lone Kyaw and Myanma Alin Newspaper, all the covers were of U Sann Hlaing's paintings.
+Shumawa, Ngwe Taryi, Pe Phu Hiwar, Mahaythi, Yadanarmon, Myatsumon magazines, Loke Thar, Pyi Thu Kye, Khit Myanmar, Myitmaka, Byar Deik Pan, Taya Yeik Myaing Journals, U Sann Hlaing works were seen monthly and consecutively.
+From the No (1) issue of Sit Pyan, he drew illustrations for a long period.
+The 10 Jataka Tales, 550 Nipats were illustrated by U Sann Hlaing, which were fall with Myanmar styles and cultures.

 Aung Kyaw Htet (born 1965) is a devout Buddhist who grew up in a small village, two factors which have a strong influence on his art.
 His paintings of religious life in Burma show monks and nuns in a realistic manner, though non-essential objects are omitted from the paintings to focus on the religious aspects.
 Aung Kyaw Htet paints the faces of monks and nuns in great detail to show their humanity.
 His works are represented in the National Museum of Myanmar and the National Art Gallery of Malaysia.